A moderate walking tour of the 1,200km Shikoku 88 Temple Pilgrimage.

 After breakfast, we transfer by vehicle to head further south for the start of our morning's walk at Mikuro-do, a cave where Kukai meditated for three years as a young man.
 Here he also derived for himself his name Kukai, the Chinese characters of which read Sky and Sea; all he could see from where he sat.
 From here we follow the Pilgrimage over a lava rock coast of the Cape before climbing to Hotsumisaki-ji, the 24th temple.
 Great views to the Pacific’s horizon open up before us we descend back to coast and the town of Muroto.
 Entering a quiet residential area we approach the 25th temple, Shinsho-ji.

 Another climb brings us to Kongocho-ji, number 26.
 A short drive follows to Kiragawa, a once-prosperous charcoal-making town.
 Today, the town is known for its distinctive sturdy stone wall and multi-roofed buildings that protect against the typhoon rains that blow through the area from time-to-time.
 Tonight we stay in Nahari, a short transfer away.
-Our accommodation is a Western-style hotel with delightful baths, one of which is open-air.
+Our accommodation is a Japanese-style hotel with delightful baths, one of which is open-air.

 Meals: Breakfast & dinner provided.